frederic-perez/AmE-dictionary/dictionary.md

 __flotilla__
 __flotsam__
 __flounder__ _v_ :three::shit: (floundering)
-__flout__ _v_ :seven: (flouts, flouted, flouting) /flaʊt/ Openly disregard (a rule, law, or convention). _Syn_ defy, refuse to obey, go against, rebel against, scorn, disdain _Objections by businesses and the agriculture community, which flouted the law._ _The hypocrisy of a candidate who built a casino empire while flouting morality._
+__flout__ _v_ :eight: (flouts, flouted, flouting) /flaʊt/ Openly disregard (a rule, law, or convention). _Syn_ defy, refuse to obey, go against, rebel against, scorn, disdain _Objections by businesses and the agriculture community, which flouted the law._ _The hypocrisy of a candidate who built a casino empire while flouting morality._
 __flown__ _v_  _The flag was flown at half mast._
 __flub<sup>1</sup>__ _v_ :four: (flubbed) Botch or bungle (something). _She glanced at her notes and flubbed her lines._
 __flub<sup>2</sup>__ _n_ A thing badly or clumsily done; a blunder. _The textbooks are littered with flubs._ _Political flubs._